shuntksh/blur-not-block/README.md

 # focusflow

+Let's make the Internet less interesting so that we can focus on what matters.
+A simple browser extension that helps you defer your urge to open distracting websites such as YouTube.

 <p align="center">
   <img width="300" height="300" src="assets/icon.png">
 </p>

-A simple browser extension that helps you defer your urge to open distracting websites such as YouTube.

 ## About the LLM model usage